Universal Studios Japan: Universal Wonderland

-Universal Wonderland is a section aimed at children and families.
-Opened in March 2012, it contains three themed sub-zones including Snoopy Studios, Hello Kitty's Fashion Avenue, and Sesame Street Fun Zone.
+Aimed at children and families, Universal Wonderland is home to well-known characters, such as Snoopy and Hello Kitty.
+Opened in March 2012, it contains two themed sub-areas, Snoopy Studios and Hello Kitty's Fashion Avenue.
+The section originally had a third section; Sesame Street Fun World, which closed in May 2026.

 Snoopy Studios

-Based on the Peanuts comic strip.
+Based on the comic strip Peanuts.
 Snoopy Studios was originally its own standalone area, opening with the park in April 2001 before becoming part of Universal Wonderland in 2012.